tkrajcar/amzn/README.md

 # amzn
 A simple Sinatra application designed to help you quickly generate shortened (example: http://amzn.to/HTgg1c) Amazon product links with your affiliate tag.
+Exposes both a simple webform and an API.

 Designed to be hosted on [Heroku](http://www.heroku.com/).